Skip to main content

 • Chromosome breakage disorders: These include Fanconi anaemia and Bloom syndrome.
 Clinical features of these conditions include microcephaly, café-au-lait macules and sun sensitivity.
 It is particularly important to exclude them if growth hormone therapy is being considered.

-• RASopathies (including Noonan syndrome): Clinical features of this family of diagnoses include normal or high birth weight, early feeding difficulties and cryptorchidism in boys.
+• RASopathies (including Noonan syndrome): Clinical features of this family of diagnoses include facial dysmorphism, normal or high birth weight, early feeding difficulties and cryptorchidism in boys.
+Intellectual disability can be a feature.

 • Inborn error of metabolism: This is characterised by faltering growth with additional suggestive features such as encephalopathy, metabolic acidosis, hepatomegaly, hypotonia, resistant hypoglycaemia, cataracts, cardiomyopathy, unusual odours, decompensation triggered by illness or fasting and/or positive family history.

-• SHOX deficiency: This is characterised by faltering growth with additional suggestive features such as Madelung deformity (a dinner fork‐like deformity of the wrist), bowing of the forearm, cubitus valgus, dislocation of the ulna at the elbow, a sitting height / height ratio of greater than 0.555, an arm span / height ratio of less than 0.965, and muscular hypertrophy.
+• SHOX deficiency: This is characterised by faltering growth with additional suggestive features such as Madelung deformity (a dinner fork‐like deformity of the wrist), bowing of the forearm, cubitus valgus, dislocation of the ulna at the elbow, a sitting height/height ratio of >0.555, an arm span/height ratio of <0.965 and muscular hypertrophy.

 • Cystic fibrosis: This is characterised by faltering growth with additional suggestive features such as recurrent chest infections, fat malabsorption and a neonatal history of meconium ileus.